Appraisers on the Decline: Financial Institutions Are Relying on Other Real Estate Valuation Methods

 Is a BPO certification required to do BPOs

-NABPOP strongly recommends any BPO customer should demand a BPO certification and strongly recommends agents and brokers to become BPO certified – even if you never do a single BPO, pricing and valuation skills are a good thing in real estate.
+NABPOP strongly recommends that any BPO customer demand a BPO certification and that agents and brokers become BPO certified.
+Even if you never do a single BPO, pricing and valuation skills are good things in real estate.

 If you are asking as a customer, you can and should demand a BPO certification.
-Why, because it’s a smart thing to do.
-In any other circumstance where you have nothing else to go on (knowledge of competency, experience etc.) and you are presented with the choice of having work done by a certified person or a non-certified person, who should you pick?
-If you are presented with competent and experienced choices and the only difference is certified vs non-certified, who should you pick?
-You have no risk nor obligation whatsoever by asking for a BPO certified agent or broker.
-If you don’t ask for a certification, you may be getting your valuation work done by a fly by night agent or broker – keep your fingers crossed, it might work out.
+Why?
+Because it’s a smart thing to do.
+In any other circumstance where you have nothing else to go on (knowledge of competency, experience, etc.) and you are presented with the choice of having work done by a certified person or a non-certified person, whom should you pick?
+If you are presented with competent and experienced options and the only difference is certified vs non-certified, whom should you choose?
+You have no risk or obligation by asking for a BPO-certified agent or broker.
+If you don’t ask for a certification, you may be getting your valuation work done by a fly-by-night agent or broker – keep your fingers crossed; it might work out.

-If you are a broker or agent asking “Is a BPO certification required to do BPOs?”
-You are essentially asking “is it a requirement for me to develop myself professionally and go through a training program which teaches me how to do my job more proficiently and have a mechanism to display I have achieved the requisite knowledge to perform in a competent manner”.
+If you are a broker or agent asking, “Is a BPO certification required to do BPOs?”
+You are essentially asking, “Is it a requirement for me to develop myself professionally and go through a training program that teaches me how to do my job more proficiently and have a mechanism to display that I have achieved the requisite knowledge to perform competently?”
 The answer is No, you don’t have to.
-It’s not a law, but it’s a very good idea and getting certified will save you a lot of time and frustration.
+It’s not a law, but it’s an excellent idea, and getting certified will save you a lot of time and frustration.

 If you are looking for a way to make a quick buck, performing BPOs is not a good way to make a quick buck.
-There is a steep learning curve and the industry is relatively a zero tolerance industry.
+There is a steep learning curve, and the industry is relatively zero-tolerance.
 It takes a while to get into the industry and get set up.
-The NABPOP BPO certification was designed to speed you through the learning curve and NOT make the rookie mistakes.
-If you never do a single BPO, you will learn how to accurately and efficiently evaluate the market, value houses, and the relevant amenities and render a price opinion.
-This alone is a highly desirable skill for any real estate professional regardless of their affiliation to the BPO industry.
+The NABPOP BPO certification is designed to speed you through the learning curve and NOT make rookie mistakes.
+If you never do a single BPO, you will learn to evaluate the market accurately and efficiently, value houses and the relevant amenities, and render a precise price opinion.
+This alone is a highly desirable skill for any real estate professional, regardless of affiliation with the BPO industry.

-If you are looking to make a quick buck in the BPO industry, NABPOP invites you to not bother because there are plenty of other quick buck opportunities in real estate.
-Fly by night agents and brokers bring the BPO industry down.
+If you want to make a quick buck in the BPO industry, NABPOP invites you not to bother because there are plenty of other quick-buck opportunities in real estate.
+Fly-by-night agents and brokers bring the BPO industry down.
 Agents and brokers who are serious enough to go through a certification process are the types of agents and brokers the BPO industry needs and is looking for.

 Real Estate Income